 "Academic freedom predates free speech."

-2 decades ago as a 21 year old I read Gravity's Rainbow and a fragment of it became a touchstone of my intellectual life.
-It's the parallel description of two acts of self-destruction: the mass suicide of the Herero in Südwest as a last act of refusal and denial of the authority of their masters, and the same act by the Schwarzkommando as the an act of purest nihilism.
-Preempting claims of what geeks call Godwin's Law, the significance of my memories does not concern Naziism but values and context.
+2 decades ago as a 21 year old I read Gravity's Rainbow and a pair of fragments from it became touchstones of my intellectual life: the description at different points in the novel of two acts of self-destruction, the mass suicides of the Herero in Südwest as a refusal and denial of the authority of their masters, and of the Schwarzkommando as the final act of nihilism.
+The significance was context: that identical actions could signify categorical opposites.
 Academic freedom historically has been tied to general freedom of thought and to democracy, but now it's linked to institutional privilege and defended with references to monarchy.
-I support it though preferring to think of it as "academic independence" but I would strongly suggest that academic specialists stop pretending their shit don't stink.

 The classic defense of the free market is that its openness and vulgarity act as an astringent, testing and tightening thought what would otherwise risk becoming arid blather.
 But now that the market has reached the academy it wants to escape its roots.
 So we have an academy predicated not on the hopes of the humanities and of democracy but on the technocratic logic of reactionary schoolmen.
 Welcome to the 14th century.